 Hosted buyer programme:

-As part of an ongoing strategy to increase engagement between visitors and stakeholders, MEE will be inviting 20-30 of the GCC’s top utilities decision makers who will attend the exhibition as part of a hosted buyer programme.
+As part of an ongoing strategy to increase engagement between visitors and stakeholders, Middle East Electricity will be inviting 20-30 of the GCC’s top utilities decision makers who will attend the exhibition as part of a hosted buyer programme.
 There is will a dedicated ‘Hosted Buyers’ lounge at the show where industry peers can go to both network and do business.

 WHEN: 14-16 February, 2017